yeyupiaoling/Whisper-Finetune/README_en.md

 ## Prepare the data

-The training dataset is a list of jsonlines, meaning that each line is a JSON data in the following format: This project provides a program to make the AIShell dataset, 'aishell.py'.
+The training dataset is a list of jsonlines(also known as '.jsonl' data format), meaning that each line is a JSON data in the following format: This project provides a program to make the AIShell dataset, 'aishell.py'.
 Executing this program will automatically download and generate the training and test sets in the following format.
 This program can skip the download process by specifying the compressed file of AIShell.
 If the direct download would be very slow, you can use some downloader such as thunderbolt to download the dataset and then specify the compressed filepath through the '--filepath' parameter.
 Like `/home/test/data_aishell.tgz`.

 **Note:**